radekd91/emoca/README.md

 # GDL - Generally Dumb Learning

-Welcome to the GDL repository.
-This repository is developed and "maintained" by Radek Danecek.
+This repository full of research code is developed and "maintained" by Radek Danecek.

-By using the following code, you hereby agree to sell your sould and pledge allegiance to the underworld.
+By using the following code, you hereby agree to sell your soul and pledge allegiance to the underworld.

 ## Structure